 She was so determined to find a permanent home that she was willing to leave Philadelphia.
-She got to know Carly King - an adoption supervisor - on road trips to mixers for eligible adoptive parents and foster children.
+She got to know Carly King - an adoption supervisor - on road trips to mixers for eligible adoptive parents and foster kids.

 They went to bowling alleys in Millersville, roller rinks in Lancaster.
 King would urge Ruby to stay optimistic as she left each awkward activity without a meaningful connection.
-The two talked on the car rides back to Philadelphia about what Ruby wanted for her future and the sting of being an older kid continually passed over for younger children.
+The two talked on the car rides back to Philadelphia about what Ruby wanted for her future and the sting of being an older kid continously passed over for younger children.

 "It's something that has always pulled on my heartstrings," King said.
-"They are such sweet and loving individuals yet I would chronically see foster parents opt to adopt younger kids, watching foster kids age out, entering the world on their own, without support, and it would eat me up."
+"They are such sweet and loving individuals yet I would chronically see foster parents opt to adopt younger kids, watching foster kids age out, entering the world on their own, without support and it would eat me up."

-Ruby was one of 1,100 youths awaiting adoptions in Philadelphia.
+Ruby was one of 1,100 youth awaiting adoptions in Philadelphia.
 Thirteen percent are over the age of 13.
 When young adults turn 18, they age out of the system or, in some cases, choose to receive DHS assistance until they turn 21.
 Many struggle to stay on their feet and become homeless.

-"Coming into my teen years, I knew I actually wanted a family; I wanted to be in a household with someone I could call Mom," Ruby said.
-"Carly was always my backup person.
+"Coming into my teen years, I knew I actually wanted a family I wanted to be in a household with someone I could call mom," Ruby said.
+"Carly was always my back-up person.
 She was always there for me."

 Ruby entered the system at age 9 after her mother died and family members couldn't - or didn't - step up.

-She was placed into foster care, where family after family said they were happy to provide a short-term home but didn't want to adopt.
+She was placed into foster care where family after family said they were happy to provide a short-term home but didn't want to adopt.